rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 ### 10.6.2 Redacting materials

 Often, rather than restricting an entire document, you can simply redact the information in question and provide access to the altered copy in place of the original.
+Redaction is most often used in cases where there is only a single piece of information in a document or folder that needs to be restricted, for instance the Social Security number of a living individual.
+Redacting the Social Security number allows the rest of the document to be opened to researchers.
+See [Section 8: Restriction policies](https://github.com/rose-collectionservices/collection-services-manual/tree/master/08-RESTRICTION%20POLICIES) and [Section 9.2 Appraisal during Arrangement](https://github.com/rose-collectionservices/collection-services-manual/tree/master/09-APPRAISAL#92-during-arrangement) for more information about what types of information to restrict and what types of material are routinely removed from a collection due to privacy concerns.

 To redact information, either: